What Is Phubbing and How Is It Ruining Your Relationship

 Phubbing has been linked to poor quality of communication and overall relationship dissatisfaction.
 It can also negatively affect phubbees’ mental health as they feel neglected by their partner.

-How phubbing affects mental health
+How does phubbing affect your mental health

 To avoid feeling like that, the phubbed person might now start to use their phone and thus start a cycle of phubbing.
 However, phubbing doesn’t only affect the mental health of the person being phubbed.
 It’s harmful to the phubber as well.